My Thyroid Story

 Publié par Ben White le

 I was so tired.
 I needed a new word for tired.
 I felt exhausted and incapacitated, utterly drained and hollowed out.
 It was like my brain and body were fading.
 And yet, these words are still not descriptive enough to relate how I felt.
-Getting out of bed felt grueling, punishing.
-I was 24 at the time, in my 4th year of my PhD program at Purdue University.
+Getting out of bed felt gruelling, punishing.
+I was 24 at the time, in my 4th year of my PhD programme at Purdue University.
 I was newly engaged and so in love with my soon-to-be husband.
 Really good things were happening in my life.
 And I could barely function.

-Not That Many Symptoms
+Not That Many Symptoms — Or So I Thought

-I refused to believe that there was anything actually wrong with me, after all, I was young and supposed to be healthy.
+I refused to believe that there was anything actually wrong with me — after all, I was young and supposed to be healthy.
 I attributed my fatigue to the high demands of graduate school, rather than to something internal.
-Plus, my blood tests for all the typical CBC parameters were normal-ish, with the exception of mildly reduced iron stores.
-I didn’t have all the typical symptoms of thyroid dysfunction – I’ve always felt cold for as long as I could remember, my hair was always pretty thin and skin on the dry side.
-I didn’t gain weight.
-In fact, my “bad” lipid parameters were all on the low end, and “good” cholesterol received a whopping A++ from the student center doctor.
-Also, I didn’t feel that depressed.
-In fact, I didn’t feel much of anything, except debilitating fatigue.
-Eventually, I did go to the doctor once more, to say that I thought I was fine, but my fiancé wanted to spend more time with me, so he insisted that I try to figure out why I was sleeping so much.
+My blood tests for all the typical CBC parameters were normal-ish, with the exception of mildly reduced iron stores.
+I did not have all the typical symptoms of thyroid dysfunction — I had always felt cold for as long as I could remember, my hair was always pretty thin and my skin on the dry side.
+I did not gain weight.
+In fact, my “bad” lipid parameters were all on the low end.
+Also, I did not feel that depressed.
+In fact, I did not feel much of anything, except debilitating fatigue.

 No Known Cause